 Entrust virtual smartcards

 NHS Digital has centrally procured and integrated a virtual smartcard solution provided by Entrust with the NHS Digital Identity Agent client, Care Identity Service (CIS) and Card Management Service infrastructure (CMS).
 Entrust virtual smartcards work through an Entrust application that can be downloaded and installed on a user’s mobile device.
-This service is available immediately and funded centrally for the first 12 months.
+This service is available immediately and funded centrally until March 2023.

 Development and assurance update for an Advanced Electronic Signature (EPS signing)